sigrunixia/sigrunixia/README.md

-- 👋 Hi, I’m @sigrunixia
+- 👋 Hi, I’m @sigrunixia, sometimes known as @LittleMaelstrom on Discord.
-- 👀 I’m interested in 🌮 , 🐲, and Obsidian
+- 👀 I’m interested in 🌮 , 🐲, and [@Obsidianmd](https://github.com/obsidianmd).
-- 🌱 I’m currently learning Javascript, CSS, and Github.
+- 🌱 I’m currently learning Javascript, CSS, and MacOS Automation, and Github workflows.
-- 💞️ I’m looking to collaborate on TTRPG's.
+- 💞️ I’m looking to collaborate on TTRPG design, worldbuilding, and automation in easy to use formats like markdown.

 <!---